stlee42/epubfx/README.md

-# Scripto - EpubFx
+# SmoekerSchriever - EpubFx
 ## General
-Scripto is an epub editor written in JavaFX.
+SmoekerSchriever (lower german for _book writer_) is an epub editor written in JavaFX.

 The layout and the functionality of this application is inspired by the famous editor Sigil.
 But i want added some more convenient functions for easier and more user friendly epub editing.